transcriptionpro/wuc-new/_people/balaji-srinivasan.md

 ---
 title: Balaji Srinivasan
 seotitle: Balaji Srinivasan - CEO, 21
 img: /images/balaji-srinivasan.png
-name: Balaji Srinivasan
 position: CEO, 21
 education:
 experience:
 short_desc: Balaji Srinivasan is the Founder and CEO of 21.
 long_desc:
 affiliations: [21, Counsyl]
 twitter: balajis
 github: balajis
 residence:
 cats: featured
 website:
 ---
 Balaji Srinivasan is the Founder and CEO of [21](/21/), and a General Board Partner at [a16z](http://a16z.com/).

 Srinivasan gained recognition as the co-founder of Counsyl, a genomics company that now DNA tests ~3% of births in the United States.

 He is outspoken in his beliefs that “[software is reorganizing the world](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations )”.
 Srinivasan resigned from Counsyl in order to pursue his interest in other technologies.

 Srinivasan lectures in Stanford’s Departments of Statistics and Computer Science, and teaches Stanford's [Bitcoin Engineering Course](http://bitcoin.stanford.edu/).

 ## 21

 Srinivasan is the founder of 21, the maker of what it calls the world’s first "Bitcoin computer".
 21 received its first funding round of $5.05 million in March-2013, followed by another round of $116 million in March-2015.

 ## a16z